EoghanDelaney/pands-project/README.md

     <img src='images/graphs/rad_viz_plot.png'/>
 </p>

-The radviz plot shows multi-dimensional plot of all three species of Iris flower with all dimensions sepal width, length, petal width & length laid out in a circle.
-The setosa is shown in a cluster off centre while the versicolor and virginica are non-distinguishable, only for the colour difference.
-The plot demonstrates that the versioloar and virginca are highly correlated as they are heavily plotted in the one region and the setosa is clearly identified as weighted more towards the sepal width.
+The radviz plot shows a multi-dimensional plot of all three species of Iris flower with all dimensions sepal width, length, petal width & length laid out in a circle.
+The setosa is shown in a cluster off-centre, while the Versicolor and Virginica are non-distinguishable, only for the colour difference.
+The plot demonstrates that the Versicolor and Virginica are highly correlated as they are heavily plotted in the one region, and the Setosa is clearly identified as weighted more towards the sepal width.
-According to scikit-yb scientists use these plots to determine if there is separability between classes (Petal width, petal length, sepal width & sepal length) and this plots give a an opportunity to review the data in a different outlook.
+According to scikit-yb scientists use these plots to determine if there is separability between classes (Petal width, petal length, sepal width & sepal length) and this plot gives an opportunity to review the data in a different outlook.

 ##### Andrews Curves
 *"Andrews curves are a method for visualizing multidimensional data by mapping each observation onto a function."* (https://dzone.com/articles/andrews-curves)
-This functions allows the dataset to be plotted along side one another below is an example of the plot output with time t on the horizontal axis and x(t) on the vertical.
+This functions allows the dataset to be plotted alongside one another; below is an example of the plot output with time t on the horizontal axis and x(t) on the vertical.
 <p align="center">
     <img src='images/graphs/andrews_curve.png'/>
 </p>